-The primary function of a backend is to store the state created by Terraform runs after provisioning our resources.
-This gives Terraform a single place to look up what the expectation of our resources is from the last time we applied; it also forms a part of how Terraform does reconciliation of the resources.
-To truly understand backends and their purpose, we must first understand the three forms or phases that our resources can be in:
+A backend's main job is to store the state Terraform creates after it provisions our resources.
+That gives Terraform a single place to look up what it expected our resources to be from the last time we applied, and it's part of how Terraform reconciles them.
+To really understand backends and what they're for, you first need to understand the three forms or phases our resources can be in:

 Terraform will use the three phases of our resource state to reconcile and ensure that the deployed resources are in the form we want them to be in, the desired state.